rvansant2/nodejs-rabbitmq/README.md

 A simple example and demonstration of RabbitMQ with nodejs, which allows for low latency and complex message distributions.
 There is a publisher that will iterate over a list of numbers and place them in a proper queue for the approprate consumers to listen to.

+This project was coded a long time ago and has sit on my computer since.
+I now added some enhancements and best development practices to support extending and expanding this example, if needed.

 ## Required

 - nodejs ^v20.x (for local execution)